AlexanderC/Consolator/README.md

 Consolator
 ==========

-Consolator- fast console application prototyping tool
+Consolator- fast console(terminal) application prototyping tool built with KISS in mind.

+The main goal of the project is to provide to the developers a small library & terminal command for building, using and maintaining terminal applications without headache.

 Features
 ========
     - fast prototyping
-    - full featured scripts
     - small footprint
     - one line installer
-    - run remote code (supports gist)
+    - remote commands (supports gist)

 Requirements
 ============